adityagupta000/FloorPlan/README.md

 ##  Contact

-For questions, issues, or suggestions, please open an issue on GitHub or contact the maintainers.
+For questions, issues, or suggestions, please open an issue on GitHub.

 ##  Acknowledgments